The role of the apical oxygen in cuprate high-temperature superconductors

-To avoid ambiguity, we examine the variations of the CTG with respect to $\dapi$ in the undoped systems.
-To eliminate the self-doping intrinsic to Bi-based cuprates, we consider an effective Emery--Varma--Schmitt-Rink--Abrahams model~\cite{emery1987,varma1987}.
+Bi-based cuprates are subject to self-doping~\cite{lin2006}, preventing us from performing calculations in the insulating regime where the CTG is well defined.
+To circumvent this problem, we resort to an effective Emery--Varma--Schmitt-Rink--Abrahams model~\cite{emery1987,varma1987}.
 Setting the Cu-$d_{x^2-y^2}$ on-site energy to zero, $\Delta_p$ denotes the on-site energy of the O-$p_{x/y}$ orbitals, $\mu$ is the chemical potential, and $t_{pd}$ ($t_{pp}$) are the Cu--O (nearest O-O) hopping amplitudes (see SM~\cite{SupMat}).
 For each value of $\dapi$, these parameters are obtained by constructing maximally localized Wannier orbitals from a DFT-only calculation for Bi-2201.
 The energy separation between Cu and O orbitals requires a double-counting correction, for which we adopt the nominal scheme~\cite{pourovskii2007,haule2010,haule2014}.
 Assuming one electron per Cu-$d_{x^2-y^2}$ orbital, $\Delta_p$ is then given by $\Delta_p = \epsilon^{\rm DFT}_{p} - \epsilon^{\rm DFT}_{d} + \frac{U}{2},$ where $\epsilon^{\rm DFT}_{p(d)}$ are the on-site energies of the Wannier orbitals.